john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

 I am a A.B. candidate in Statistics & Computer Science at Harvard.
 My interests have oscillated in college, but currently, I am working on research.
+I also operate a technical consultancy.

 For a (relatively) updated synopsis of my current studies, please refer to my personal website at www.rhojohn.com.